Kristina01111000/Drws_site/README.md

 emails waiting for confirmation: second

-Emails that need a tip of the day:
+Emails that need a tip of the day: do we have enough yet? we will need more for the newsletters unless we want to repeat them

 Emails i need to make:  rest of the newsletters
 Send newsletters on monday at 10 am